ARTICLE IX WORKING CONDITIONS

 9.2.3 Teachers will not be required to sign a late sheet that accumulates attendance beyond five (5) school days.

-9.3.2 Teachers shall not be required to attend more than twenty (20) after school meetings in a year, of which no more than three (3) shall be scheduled in a month, for principal's meetings, or meetings called by the department chairman/coordinator, house leader/vice principal through the principal, or the Central Office Staff.
+9.3.2 Teachers shall not be required to attend more than fifteen (15) after school meetings in a year, of which no more than three (3) shall be scheduled in a month, for principal’s meetings, or meetings called by the department chairman/coordinator, vice principal through the principal, or the Central Office Staff.
 Teachers shall be informed at least five (5) days in advance of any after-school meeting, except in cases of emergency.
 Said meetings to be approximately one (1) hour in length.
 Additional meetings shall be held on a voluntary basis.
 Teachers will be available for individual parent conferences at a time mutually established by the teacher and the parent.

 9.3.4 Superintendent’s Meetings